Last updated on January 23rd, 2026.

 Storing Your Portuguese Croissants

-To savor the freshness of your Portuguese croissants for longer, store them in an airtight container at room temperature for up to 24 hours.
+The pastries are best same day, and can be stored at room temperature for up to 48 hours.
 For an extra treat, warm them in the oven before enjoying them.

 Brioche Portuguese Croissant